richardwilkes/cef/README.md

 an example desktop application.

 ## Updating the CEF version to be used
-The CEF version can be updated in the `install_cef_for_dev.sh` script file by changing the `CEF_VERSION` variable.
+The CEF version can be updated in the `main.go` file by changing the `desiredCEFVersion` variable.
 If a different CEF version is pulled, the source files should be generated again by running `go generate ./...` on a macOS machine.
 Code generation might be possible on other platforms, but has not been tested there.